Cardinal electors for the 1914 conclave

-Of the 65 cardinals eligible to participate, 57 served as cardinal electors in the 1914 papal conclave.
-Arranged by region and within each alphabetically.
-Eight did not participate in the conclave.
+The papal conclave of 1914 was convened to elect a pope, the leader of the Catholic Church, to succeed Pope Pius X following his death on 20 August 1914.

+Of the 65 members of the College of Cardinals at the time of Pius X's death, 57 participated in the subsequent conclave.
 William Henry O'Connell and James Gibbons arrived too late from the United States, as did Louis-Nazaire Bégin from Quebec.
 Sebastiano Martinelli, Franziskus von Sales Bauer, Kolos Ferenc Vaszary, Giuseppe Antonio Ermenegildo Prisco, and François-Virgile Dubillard were too ill or too frail.